-How to Explore Taipei’s Xinyi Shopping District: A Local’s Guide to Malls, Food, and Fun (信義商圈)
+How to Spend Time in Taipei’s Xinyi District: Best Malls, Food, and Walking Route (信義商圈)

 Every summer when I’m back in Taipei, I make a point to stop by Xinyi Shopping District to see what’s new.
 The area is constantly changing, so there are always new stores to visit and new restaurants to try each time I’m there.